redisson/redisson/docs/configuration.md

 Defines proxy mode.
 Available values:

-* `FIRST_ACTIVE` - Primary (active) database is a first address in the list of addresses and the rest are idle secondary nodes used after failover.
+* `FIRST_ACTIVE` - Primary (active) database is a first address in the list of addresses and the rest are idle replica nodes used after failover.
 * `ALL_ACTIVE` - All databases are primary (active) and used for read/write operations.

 **scanInterval**